 |Program Type:||Exchange||Language of Instruction:||English, French, German, Italian, Japanese, Spanish|

 |Language Requirement:||None||Housing Options:||Apartment, Residence Hall/Dormitory|

 |Minimum GPA:||2.5, some schools will require above a 2.5 GPA||Number of Credits:||12-18|

 Please check with the OIE for host campus placement availability before beginning your application.
 You must meet with the NSE Coordinator before completing your application.

-The National Student Exchange is a partnership of over 200 Universities in the United States, Canada, Puerto Rico, The Virgin Islands and Guam.
+The National Student Exchange (NSE) is a partnership of over 200 Universities in the United States, Canada, Puerto Rico, The Virgin Islands and Guam.
 Students can study at a partner University for the price of UWGB tuition and the host school housing costs.
 For more information on the National Student Exchange and a complete list of schools, please go to the NSE website at www.nse.org

 Students must apply to participate in the National Student Exchange Students must meet the following requirements.